Turriers

 Turriers ([tyʁje]) is a commune in the Alpes-de-Haute-Provence department in southeastern France.

-Since 2016, it has been designated a key village in the UNESCO Geopark of Haute Provence because of its outstanding geological features, its rich biodiversity, and its historical interest.

 Population

-Turriers and the UNESCO Geopark of Haute Provence

-In 2001 UNESCO began its Geopark program, with the purpose of identifying areas of international geological significance in order to provide management that includes protection, education, and sustainable development.
-The first group of UNESCO Geoparks to be designated was in 2004 and Haute Provence was one of 17 European areas selected.
-Because of its geological, natural and cultural heritage, in 2016 Turriers was nominated as a key or heartland village of the Haute Provence Geopark.

-Residents and the press are in the process of collecting and publishing information and organizing events to bring attention to Turriers' role in the Geopark.
-The children at Turriers primary school are designing a virtual guidebook that visitors can use to walk around Turriers and discover the points of interest.

 Geography

 The village is situated at an altitude of 1,040 meters on a rocky promontory called "Les Baumelles".
 It presents the classic aspect of an Haute Provence hilltop village.
 Turriers has long been a farming community, along with its surrounding hamlets, and is the focal point of a vast basin of meadow and farmland topped by forest.
 The ancient farming activities are still in evidence.
 The meadows are enclosed by a spectacular circle of hills rising up to 850 m above Turriers.
 To the north, there are clear views of the High Alps.

 Turriers is approached from Sisteron or Gap by the routes D951 and D1; from the east by the D1 from Seyne Alpes; from the south by the D5 from Bayons.
 Other communes located near Turriers are Bellaffaire, Saint-Martin-lès-Seyne, Bayons, Faucon-du-Caire, and Gigors.